Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 More Inventory.
 Not Crashing Prices.
 Here Is Why.

-The chart below makes the argument visually.
-Every market is shown with two bars — the inventory change (how many more homes are available vs. last year) and the median price change (what actually happened to prices).
-The disconnect is clear: some markets absorbed a 65% inventory surge with only a 3% price decline.
+Every market below shows two bars — the inventory change and the median price change.
+Some markets absorbed a 65% inventory surge with only a 3% price decline.
+The disconnect is visible the moment you see the bars side by side.

 Navy bars = active listing % change YoY.
 Gold bars = median price % change YoY.
 Markets sorted by months of supply (tightest to loosest).